lubeda/EsphoMaTrix/README.md

 Service **del_screen**

 Removes a screen from the display by icon name.
+If this screen is actually display while sending this command the screen will be displayed until its "show_screen"-time has ended.

 parameters:
 - ```icon_name``` The name of the icons as in the yaml (see installation)